tu-os-course/TI2726C-Assignments-2016/src/session_4/assignment.md

     The objectives are:

     - Implement FCFS as scheduling algorithm.
-    - Beeing able to explain in detail the difference between FCFS and other scheduling algorithms!
+    - Being able to explain in detail the difference between FCFS and other scheduling algorithms!

 ### Bonus Questions

 Below you will find three questions.
 If you answer all these questions correctly, you will be rewarded a bonus!
-Draft an essay with a maximum length of 1 page (single sided).
+Draft an essay that consists of a title page and **one** page for the answers to the questions.
 Your essay should exists of three sections, each section covering a question.
+You can use `4_bonus.tex` as a template for your solutions.
+This file can be compiled with Latex.
 Furthermore, you should **clearly explain** why your answer is the correct one and why the others are incorrect. **Plagiarism checks will be conducted!**

 #### Question 1